-Eventually, a number of renowned frontline physicians - from different parts of the world - reported successes in the therapy of COVID when treated early.
-These physicians, making use of their independent clinical judgement, were ahead of both the WHO and national health agencies.
-Respected frontline doctors developed and published safe and effective early treatment protocols (which mainly contained repurposed off-patent medicines), hardly losing any patients to the disease when therapy was initiated early.
-Some local governments, from Misiones in Argentina to Mexico City and India's Uttar Pradesh region, successfully employed versions of these early treatment protocols independently, achieving significant reductions in mortality and hospitalization as a consequence.
+As early as March 2020, a number of renowned physicians - from different parts of the world - reported successes in the therapy of COVID, especially when treated early.
+These internationally respected physicians developed and published safe and effective treatment protocols (which mainly contained repurposed off-patent medicines), hardly losing any patients to the disease when therapy was initiated early.
+Making use of their independent clinical judgement, they provided better solutions than the WHO and national health agencies.

+Some local governments, from Misiones in Argentina to Mexico City and India's Uttar Pradesh region, successfully employed versions of these treatment protocols independently, achieving significant reductions in mortality and hospitalization as a consequence.